camunda/camunda/spring-boot-starter-camunda-sdk/README.md

 ### Enable job streaming

-> Please read aboutt this feature in the [docs](https://docs.camunda.io/docs/apis-tools/java-client/job-worker/#job-streaming) upfront.
+> Please read about this feature in the [docs](https://docs.camunda.io/docs/apis-tools/java-client/job-worker/#job-streaming) upfront.

 To enable job streaming on the zeebe client, you can configure it: